Categories

 BaaS Providers: Offering a Plethora of Options

-BaaS includes all the digital banking services, including that developed in-house and those developed outside.
+BaaS includes all the digital banking services, including those developed in-house and those developed outside.
 Most BaaS providers offer a single API marketplace to make it easier for FinTechs to launch everything simultaneously.

 FinTechs with limited resources can sign up with a BaaS provider instead of relying on FinTech developers, which leads to fewer overhead costs.